Production IT systems should be

 mysterious.

 Many systems work day-to-day but become fragile when something needs to change.
-I help turn fragile infrastructure into systems that teams can safely operate, change, and trust.
+I help turn fragile infrastructure into systems that teams can safely operate, trust, and own independently.

 Signs your systems are more fragile than they appear